ed108206/wazuh-documentation/source/upgrade-guide/wazuh-agent/linux.rst

     #.
 Upgrade the Wazuh agent to the latest version.
         The Alpine Linux latest version could be found :doc:`here </documentation.wazuh.com/current/installation-guide/packages-list.html>`
-        Please in the "apk add wazuh-agent=4.5.3-r1" command replace "4.5.3-r1" with the latest required version.
+        In the "apk add wazuh-agent=4.5.3-r1" command, please replace "4.5.3-r1" with the latest required version.

        .. code-block:: console